mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 The target opened also a pdf file called **"Great Horned Owl Info.pdf"** at 01:16:48 PM.
 A jpg file named **Pigmy Owl.jpg** was accessed at 17:23:29.

-In a timespan that goes from 17:59:39 PM to 18:06 PM the target visited a website that sold owls from the UK ( www.birdtrader.co.uk) and other sites about owls.
+In a time span that goes from 17:59:39 PM to 18:06 PM the target visited a website that sold owls from the UK ( www.birdtrader.co.uk) and other sites about owls.

 The sites visited included:
 - www.reference.com/pets-animals" ->